# #

 Tuesday, January 17, 2012

-THEY CAN REVEAL UNFAMILIAR MENTALITIES OR UNSTATED AGENDAS
+THEY SEEM AS IMPORTANT AS A FLY ON A STATUE, BUT CAN REVEAL UNFAMILIAR MENTALITIES OR UNSTATED AGENDAS

 Louis XVI tries to flee revolutionary Paris.
 Secrecy is essential but postillons' bright yellow liveries resemble those of the hated lord of the lands through which he passes...